kacperbylicki/netguru_recruitment_movie_api_task/README.md

 I've decided to make it as simple as possible, so You'll not find any webpack/babel/ts here.

+## Issue

+    ⚠️ I can't manage what causes `Error 137` of `movie_usage` Docker container during PR tests

+    Error 137 is OOM error, but memory usage of those containers during tests is ~100MB, while Github runner memory limit is 6.971GB.

+    In local environment or in DO Droplet everything runs as it should.

 ## Table of Contents

 * [Stack](#stack)